nero1342/Generative-AI-Q-A-System/README.md

 $ sudo docker compose ps
 ```
 After system starts, there will be two docker containers running, including frontend and backend services.
+- Frontend will be served in http://localhost:3000/
+- Backend will be served in http://localhost:8000/

 ### Stop
 To stop system, run
 ```
 $ sudo docker-compose down
 ```

+## Other way to run application

 ## Check-list
 ### Frontend